 The College has a wireless local area (Wi-Fi) network on campus.
 The network utilizes the latest technology from Meraki to allow for wireless connectivity at speeds up to 100Mbps.
-The wireless network is open to all students.
-To connect to the network, users should look for the "Laboure\Students" network among their device's current networks, connect to it, and then open a web browser to accept the Terms of Service which govern the use of the College's network.
+The wireless network is accessible to all students utilizing their Office365 email credentials.
+To connect to the network, users should look for the "Laboure_Students" network among their device's current networks, connect to it, and then open a web browser to accept the Terms of Service which govern the use of the College's network.